Sparing Expenses

 The Battery Backplane

-Once DC is provided, it's routed through the backplane to the DC-DC converter, which lives between the I/O backplane and the Faraday cage which surrounds the motherboard.
-After the different voltages required have been regulated and isolated, the lines return through the battery board, and then on to the motherboard's power-entry module.
+Once DC is provided, it's routed through the backplane to the DC-DC converter which lives between the I/O backplane and the Faraday cage surrounding the motherboard.
+After the different voltages required have been regulated and isolated, the lines return through the battery board and on to the motherboard's power entry module.

 +5V +12V